 Keiser University's Associate of Arts degree in General Studies provides a curriculum that allows broad exposure to multiple disciplines.
 This major provides a practical alternative for associate degree-seeking students whose needs cannot be met by individual majors.
 Students can design a course of study that meets their personal academic objectives and furthers their professional growth and development by combining courses from eligible disciplines into a coherent program.
 The degree combines general education courses with interdisciplinary electives.
-The proposed coursework subject of academic affairs. is to approval bγ the dean
+The proposed coursework is subject to approval bγ the dean of academic affairs.